supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

  1. From the Data Connectors tab, search for the **Microsoft Defender for Cloud** connector and select it from the list.

+    >**Note:** The Microsoft Defender for Cloud solution installs the Subscription-based Microsoft Defender for Cloud (Legacy) Data connector, the Tenant-based Microsoft Defender for Cloud (Preview) Data connector, and an Analytics rule.

- 1. Select the **Open connector page** on the connector information blade.
+ 1. Select the Subscription-based Microsoft Defender for Cloud (Legacy) Data connector, and select the **Open connector page** on the connector information blade.

  1. In the **Configuration** area, under Subscription, select the checkbox for the available subscription and slide the **Status** option to the right to indicate **Connected**.

 1. The **Status** should be now **Connected** and **"Bi-directional sync"** should be **Enabled**.

-1. Scroll down and under the **"Create incidents - Recommended!"** area, select **Enable**.
-This option creates an Analytics rule automatically for this service.
-You can manually add it later if not enabled here or change its configuration within the **Analytics** blade.

 ### Task 5: Connect the Microsoft Defender for Cloud Apps connector

 In this task, you will connect the Microsoft Defender for Cloud Apps connector.

-1. From the Data Connectors Tab, search for the **Microsoft 365 Defender** connector and select it from the list.
+1. From the Data Connectors Tab, search for the **Microsoft Defender XDR** connector and select it from the list.

 1. Select the **Open connector page** on the connector information blade.